logo.jpeg - 8KbVISITORS' GALLERY

 At last....photos of an actual T2S, courtesy of Tony Wilson who owns this fairly rare guitar.

-Similar to the above without the soundholes, but fitted with conventional pickups instead of the "octave divider" bridge pickup on the T4St.
+The standard version fitted with conventional Model 057 pickups instead of the "octave divider" bridge pickup on the T4ST.
 The catalogue stated that this was "a semi acoustic built to the highest standard........with Multisound System, and 3 Band EQ".
+Pickups having covers in place show this guitar to be an early example.
+Later ones seem to have had the covers removed.
 Owned by Anthony Gillott Smith in the UK.

 • c1981 HOFNER MODEL T4S